 Which way honors Jesus?

 There are a few things I don’t mind my kids being slightly afraid of: running out into the road and eating the last piece of my favorite cake.
-But I don’t want to scare my kids, or pressure my kids, into following Jesus or into repeating phrases of a prayer.
+But I don’t want to scare or pressure my kids into following Jesus or into repeating phrases of a prayer.

 Let’s take a quick look at the terminology we use because words are important.
 Where does Jesus talk about wanting an invitation?
 Especially into a body part?

 When we read the preaching stories in the book of Acts, we find the emphasis in on believing.
 “Believe in the Lord Jesus and you will be saved.”
 When people heard the disciples preaching about Jesus, they believed.
 When people saw the miracles performed in the name of Jesus, they believed.
 (Acts 16:31, 8:12-13, 9:42, etc.)

 Something shifted in their spirits; they went from one way of thinking to another.